- An Arizona real estate transaction

 … is a form of ownership … that can be applied to any type of structure … from a single-family-detached home to a unit in a 40-story high-rise.
 This is true in any state, not just Arizona.

 Previously in metro Phoenix, most condos involved townhouses, patio homes, detached homes, or a mix of two or more of these structures.
 Until recently, there were relatively few apartment-style condos.
-But that is changing – many apartments are being “converted” to condominium ownership, plus more high-rise residential structures are being initially built for condo ownership.
+That is changing – many apartments are being “converted” to condominium ownership, plus more high-rise residential structures are being initially built for condo ownership.

 Covenants, Conditions and Restrictions – CC&Rs